johan--/venuu-dashboard/README.md

 www-data ALL=(ALL) NOPASSWD: /srv/hook/continuous_delivery.sh
 ```

-Then run following script to install all necessary software
+Then run following commands to install all necessary software - should run fine as a script on Ubuntu 12.04

 ```
 #Basic server configuration